Skip to Content

 Diagnosing GI cancers

-Typically, doctors diagnose GI cancers when your symptoms lead to a hospital visit.
+Typically, doctors diagnose these cancers when your symptoms lead to a hospital visit.
 Based on the displayed symptoms, your doctor will order tests to confirm an initial diagnosis.
 Additional tests to confirm the presence, stage or spread of the cancer may include:

 • Barium enema